-‘Numbers’ are of great significance in regard to this particular sonnet.
-Our great author firmly believed all princes were divinely ordained in Heaven – that they were Gods on earth.
-Therefore I will show you why the word ‘one’ was the most important word in his vocabulary, while it is not too difficult to see that three ‘ones’ would be of an even greater significance.
+Sonnet 111 by ‘William Shakespeare’ shows us the significance of the numbers ‘111’ which identify this particular sonnet.
+Our great author firmly believed all princes divinely ordained in Heaven – that they were Gods on earth.
+Therefore I will show you why the word ‘One’ was the most important word in his vocabulary, while it is not too difficult to see that three ‘ones’ would be of even greater significance.

-In Shake-speare’s highly successful long narrative poem “Venus and Adonis” he casts himself in the guise of ‘Adonis’ and ‘Queen Elizabeth I’ in the guise of ‘Venus’ while at the climax of the poem their offspring ‘Henry Wriothesley’ arrives on earth (literally) through miraculous conception in the guise of a fritillary flower.
+In Shakespeare’s highly successful long narrative poem “Venus and Adonis” our author casts himself in the guise of ‘Adonis’ and ‘Queen Elizabeth I’ in the guise of ‘Venus’ while at the climax of the poem their offspring ‘Henry Wriothesley’ arrives on earth (literally) through miraculous conception in the guise of a fritillary flower.

 1. “O, For my sake do you with fortune chide”.